- This event has passed.

 This ticketed event will take place at the Cowell Ranch Hay Barn and is co-sponsored by The Humanities Institute, Bookshop Santa Cruz, and KAZU 90.3.
 Tickets include entry to the in-person event plus a hardcover copy of Our Missing Hearts.
 Guests can purchase tickets here.

 THI will provide 15 free tickets (with a free copy of the book) to UC Santa Cruz students on a first come, first served basis.
-To reserve tickets, please email us at email@example.com.
+At this time, all of the student tickets have been claimed.

 Our Missing Hearts is an old story made new, of the ways supposedly civilized communities can ignore the most searing injustice.
 It’s a story about the power–and limitations–of art to create change, the lessons and legacies we pass on to our children, and how any of us can survive a broken world with our hearts intact.